 These tomatoes, as the name suggests, are enormous!
 Producing a bumper crop of fruit that can weigh up to 140g per tomato, they are ready for harvest by June when planted in January.

-With high flesh density and low in seeds, the tomato reduces beautifully, but does a take longer than San Marzano due to a higher level of moisture in the fruit.
-Besides sauces, is excellent for soups and salsas.
-Big Mama
+With high flesh density and low seeds, the tomato reduces beautifully, but does take longer than San Marzano due to a higher level of moisture in the fruit.
+Besides sauces, Big Mama is excellent for soups and salsas.

 Big Mama definitely requires support as it grows, with good drainage.
 So a pot with gravel on the bottom works well for this plant, making it good for patios and greenhouses.